amsaid1989/tweet-textarea-react/README.md

 In your browser, navigate to the location of the app (usually `localhost:3000` when using `create-react-app`).

-You should now see the component rendered and you should be able to type text into.
+You should now see the component rendered and you should be able to type text into it.
 Additionally, URLs, hashtags, user mentions and cashtags should be highlighted properly.

 If all of that works properly for you, then you are ready to make any changes you would like to add to the component.